Understanding unemployment: your guide to getting benefits

 - Arizona (unless you mail in an original voided check from your bank account)

-Once you receive your unemployment benefits, you can always transfer the money into your Chime Spending Account via your Chime app.
+Once you receive your unemployment benefits, you can always transfer the money into your Chime Checking Account via your Chime app.
 This may help you avoid potential prepaid card fees and take advantage of the Chime app along with our automatic savings features.

 For most states, direct depositing your unemployment is easy, even if you are already receiving unemployment benefits via prepaid card.
 Make sure the name on the payment matches the name on the bank account.